IAFilm Update - end of 2020 - focus on "post"

 Internet generally.
 And the Internet is stimulating new IAFILM projects

 so who wants to get into it again?!
+Contact:

-and non-commercial educational use.
 For questions, details, permissions or other enquiries, participating, partnering, hiring IAFILM expertise: